What is an FHA Loan? Requirements, How It Works and How to Get One

 • Enhancing accessibility for a person with disabilities

 The 203(k) loan program can be used for major or minor improvements to your current home.
-If you have enough equity, you may even be able to roll in your closing costs.
-You can even pay off a non-FHA loan as part of the refinance, which may be good news if your credit scores have dropped below the 620 threshold required for conventional fixer-upper loans like the Fannie Mae HomeStyle® Renovation loan.
+If you have enough home equity, you may even be able to roll in some of your closing costs.

-To get a 203(k) loan, you must meet the mortgage requirements for a standard FHA loan.
+To get a 203(k) loan, you must meet the qualifying requirements for a standard FHA loan.

-• Credit score, credit history and down payment.
+• Credit score and down payment.
 If you’re making the minimum 3.5% down payment, you’ll need a 580 credit score.
 If your score is between 500 and 579, you have to put down at least 10%.
 At least three years must have passed since any foreclosures.

 • Lender.
 You’ll need to work with an FHA-approved lender.
-Not all lenders offer FHA 203(k) loans, so it may take longer to gather quotes from at least three companies to determine the best FHA lender for your project.
+Not all lenders offer FHA 203(k) loans, so it may take longer to gather quotes from multiple companies to determine the best FHA lender for your project.

 • Loan limits.
 Keep your total loan amount below the FHA loan limit in your area.
-The 2023 loan limit for one-unit properties in most of the country is $472,030.
+The 2025 loan limit for one-unit properties in most of the country is $806,500.
+In certain high-cost areas, that limit extends to $1,209,750.

 • Contingency reserves.
-Depending on the size of your project, your lender may require that you set aside up to 20% of the cost of the improvements for unexpected expenses that may arise.
-If you don’t have enough equity to roll them into your 203(k) loan, the lender may require proof you have the cash to cover them out of pocket.
+Depending on the size and nature of your project, your lender may require that you set aside up to 20% of the cost of the improvements for unexpected expenses that may arise.

 • Home value.
-One unique feature of renovation loans is you borrow money based on your “after-improved” value.
+One unique feature of renovation loans is you borrow money based on your “after-improved” value, or what your home will be worth once your renovations are completed.
 This gives you more borrowing power than other types of home improvement loans that consider your current “as-is” value.
-An approved FHA appraiser inspects your home, and reviews the work plan and cost estimate to determine how much the home will be worth when the renovations are finished.

 You can buy or refinance a home and renovate it with one mortgage